Adventure Swims

 Be sure to locate Beaver Lake trail and take what you need for a cool lake swim.

-The wildly popular boat-based adventure swims are are planned on several evenings before the event.
+The wildly popular adventure swims (clink link for more details) are are planned on several different days before the event.
 Please be prepared to sign liability waivers and follow safety protocols as specified by each boat captain.
-More about boat-based adventure swims later.

 • All ocean swimming is potentially hazardous—please thoughtfully assess personal risk and don’t enroll in the Darwin award lottery.